 - Do they greet the caller and introduce themselves by name?

-- Do they actually listen to the customer and identify the issue when it’s first presented?
+- Do they listen to the customer and identify the issue when it’s first presented?

 - Do they ask the caller if there’s anything else they can help with at the end of the interaction?

-If agents are failing in any of these metrics, you can raise this with them and deliver personalized training easily through Playvox.
+If agents are failing in any of these call center metrics, you can raise this with them and deliver personalized training easily through Playvox.

-As you can see, there are multiple examples of bad customer service calls that could be chasing customers away.
+As you can see, there are multiple examples of bad customer service skills that could chase customers away.
 Using Playvox to view your agents’ performance and resolve problems will help you boost productivity, increase customer satisfaction and reinforce your brand reputation.